01 of 11

 09 of 11

 Use a Large Tin as a Statement Piece

 When you’re able to score a really large piece of ceiling tin, snatch it up.
 They come in several sizes, but the big ones perhaps offer the most decorating possibilities.
-You can use it to cover the surface of a table.
-Cut it to fit a cupboard door in your kitchen.
-Or, as seen here in an image from @decorsteals, you can use it as a statement piece for guaranteed “wows” from your guests.
-Here, they’ve rested it on a table, but you can always choose to hang it on a wall for some visual impact.Continue to 10 of 11 below.
+You can use it to cover the surface of a table, or cut it to fit a cupboard door in your kitchen.
+Or, as seen here in an image from @decorsteals, you can use it as a statement piece for guaranteed "wows" from your guests.
+Here, it's rested on a table, but you can always choose to hang it on a wall for some visual impact.Continue to 10 of 11 below.

 10 of 11

 Set off a Small Wreath

 Cindy of @thevintageroad is a fan of vintage ceiling tins, and it shows through the many clever ways she displays them.
 Whether framed or unframed, you can use a ceiling tile as a backdrop for other decor items.
 A wreath looks just right, or if you prefer, hang a smaller piece of art over it for a layered effect.Continue to 11 of 11 below.